tsangkai/eleventyone-personal-website/src/site/project.md

-## Reinforcement Learning and Navigation
+## reinforcement learning and navigation

 Traditionally, navigation is often considered as a planning problem on top of the localization and the mapping in robotic research.
 However, the introduction of deep neural network revolutionizes this view.
 In particular, without any prior knowledge, a robot is able to navigate the environment (including mapping and localization) with the deep reinforcement learning algorithm.
 However, it often takes several rounds for the robot to learn such capability, which is not preferable in real scenarios.
 I am interested in combining the traditional robotic approaches and the deep reinforcement learning techniques to build an efficient navigation methods for autonomous robots.